Theta Aurigae

+Theta Aurigae is a binary star system in the constellation of Auriga.
+Its name is a Bayer designation that is Latinized from θ Aurigae, and abbreviated Theta Aur or θ Aur.
+This is a variable star with an apparent visual magnitude that varies from 2.62 to 2.70, which is bright enough to be seen with the naked eye.
+Based upon parallax measurements, the distance to this system is about 166 ly.
+It is drifting further away from the Sun with a mean radial velocity of +29.5 km/s.

-The two components are designated Theta Aurigae A (also named Mahasim) and B.
+The two components are designated Theta Aurigae A and B. The former star is the primary and has the proper name Mahasim.

 Nomenclature

 θ Aurigae (Latinised to Theta Aurigae) is the system's Bayer designation.
 The designations of the two components as Theta Aurigae A and B derives from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Some authors state that Theta Aurigae had no traditional name,although Richard Hinckley Allen makes a passing reference about the name Mahasim, as a name also used, with various spellings, for Eta Aurigae and Lambda Herculis, from the Arabic المِعْصَم al-miʽşam "the wrist" (of the charioteer).
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Mahasim for the component Theta Aurigae A on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.